Bira/octopus-carnival/_posts/2023-07-25-neverwinter-netherese.md

 archmages lived to plummet to the ground.

-One such island managed to avoid this fate when its inhabitants plane-shifted it into the Shadowfell.
+One such island managed to avoid this fate when its inhabitants plane-shifted it into the Shadowfell (known as the Plane of Shadow back then).
 They stayed there until the end of Third Edition, when they started coming back into the world, mutated by their millenia in darkness and with a desire to rebuild their former empire.

 These shadow-people are known as Shadovar, but they also consider themselves to be Netherese and the book uses the two terms interchangeably.
 There's a group of